humanlayer/genai-the-good-parts/02-chats-and-prompting-techniques/README.md

 print('\n-----Assistant-----\n', messages[-1].content)
 ```

-⚠ ⚠ ⚠ **NOTE** the use of `gpt-4o` in this example. models like `gpt-4o` and `gpt-4o-mini` do not take as much context from previous user/assistant messages, preferring instead to learn only from the system prompt.
+⚠ ⚠ ⚠ **NOTE** the use of `gpt-4` in this example. models like `gpt-4o` and `gpt-4o-mini` do not take as much context from previous user/assistant messages, preferring instead to learn only from the system prompt.

-#### Exercise
+#### 'Gaslighting'Exercise

 Edit the above script to comment out some of the user/assistant exchanges that are used as training examples.
 How many examples can you comment out before the model reverts to its default behavior?

-For example, with only 2 examples in the context window, the model will not use the guidance from the example, and will instead use its internal knowledge from training.
+For example, with only two examples in the context window, the model will not use the guidance from the example and will instead use its internal knowledge from training.

 ```python
 obsession = "loaded french fries"